The GPX file for the route can be found here CLICK HERE

 It was health and safety gone mad!

 Which is a strange phrase.
-If health & safety had genuinely gone mad it would make you wear a bomb strapped to your chest rather than a bike helmet to make sure you ride really, really safely and don’t fall off.
-It wouldn’t be trying to prevent a repetitive strain injury through a measured and effective system of writing and resting.
+If health & safety had genuinely ‘gone mad’ it would make you ride a giraffe before signing your name.
+It wouldn’t try and prevent a repetitive strain injury through a measured and effective system of writing and resting.
 That’s not mad.
 That’s good sense.

 Health & safety is a good thing but it gets a bad rap.
 The nanny state.
 Maybe it would have a better reputation if it had a better name?
-I’d call it the NSFW regime.
-The Not Safe For Work regime.
+I’d call it the NSFW regime: the Not Safe For Work regime.
 Which I admit could be confusing if you want to watch a NSFW video.
-Oh my.
-But it would be much cooler.
+Oh my!

 (*This may not be true.
 Someone told me this and it was too good to actually check the answer and have it debunked.)

 On Sunday, Iain and I decided to carry out our own health and safety assessment by following the tube David Bowie style: station to station.